laravel/docs/eloquent.md

 <a name="saving-a-single-model-without-events"></a>
 #### Saving A Single Model Without Events

-Sometimes you may wish to "save" a given model without raising any events.
+Sometimes you may wish to "save" a given model without dispatching any events.
 You may accomplish this using the `saveQuietly` method:

     $user = User::findOrFail(1);